mehediparvez/newsletter/README.md

    - Log detailed information about conflicts for manual resolution if needed

 This approach distributes updates over time and ensures that even with many simultaneous sheet modifications, the Master Portfolio Sheet remains consistent and accurate.

+### Scalability Optimizations

+The short-term solution includes several scalability optimizations to ensure it works efficiently even as the number of member sheets approaches the 1,000 member target:

+1. **Tiered Scanning Approach**:
+   - **Quick Scans**: Frequent scans that only look at recently modified files
+   - **Full Scans**: Less frequent (e.g., daily) scans that process all files but prioritize by creation date
+   - This strategy minimizes unnecessary rescanning of unchanged files

+2. **Smart Registry Schema**:
+   - **Creation & Modification Timestamps**: Used to prioritize processing and track changes
+   - **Priority Field**: Enables intelligent processing order with important sheets first
+   - **Sync Status Tracking**: Helps identify and resolve issues quickly

+3. **Caching & Persistence Strategies**:
+   - **Timestamp Caching**: Store last scan times to enable incremental processing
+   - **Priority Queue**: Persistent queue for sheets that need attention
+   - **Registry Metadata**: Rich metadata to avoid unnecessary file operations

+4. **Efficient Processing Techniques**:
+   - **Batch Processing**: Prevents timeout issues by processing files in manageable batches
+   - **Sorting by Date**: Processes newest sheets first for better user experience
+   - **Exponential Backoff**: Automatically adjusts processing schedule when hitting rate limits

+5. **File Query Optimization**:
+   - Using Drive API query parameters rather than retrieving all files and filtering in code
+   - Applying server-side sorting to get the most relevant files first
+   - Using mime type filters to only retrieve spreadsheet files

+These optimizations work together to ensure the system can handle the full 1,000 members without performance degradation, while setting the stage for the eventual transition to the BigQuery-based solution for truly unlimited scale.

 ## Long-Term Solution (30,000+ Members)